yesdevs/laravel-facebook-sdk/README.md

 ## Contributing

-Please see [CONTRIBUTING](https://github.com/SammyK/LaravelFacebookSdk/blob/master/CONTRIBUTING.md) for details.
+Please see [CONTRIBUTING](https://github.com/scottybo/LaravelFacebookSdk/blob/master/CONTRIBUTING.md) for details.

 ## Credits

-This package is maintained by [Sammy Kaye Powers](https://github.com/SammyK).
-See a [full list of contributors](https://github.com/SammyK/LaravelFacebookSdk/contributors).
+This package is maintained by [Scott Bowler](https://github.com/scottybo).
+See a [full list of contributors](https://github.com/scottybo/laravel-facebook-sdk/contributors).

 ## License

 The MIT License (MIT).
-Please see [License File](https://github.com/SammyK/LaravelFacebookSdk/blob/master/LICENSE) for more information.
+Please see [License File](https://github.com/scottybo/LaravelFacebookSdk/blob/master/LICENSE) for more information.